Chinese and German army medics start joint UN operation in Bavaria | DW | 05.07.2019

 Medics from the two countries' militaries are undertaking "Combined Aid 2019," to respond to a staged cholera outbreak in Bavaria.
 The exercise is the first of its kind for Chinese medics in Europe.

 Chinese army medics and German Bundeswehr soldiers began a practice UN mission this week in southern Germany.
-The aim is to prepare the teams so they can respond to large-scale outbreaks of epidemics.
+The aim is to prepare the teams to respond to large-scale outbreaks of disease.

 Called "Combined Aid 2019," the joint operation will see groups tackle a staged cholera outbreak in multiple refugee camps.
 The drill includes 92 Chinese medics, 129 German soldiers and 120 support officers.
 It began on Wednesday and continues until July 17.